elJ4k0b/elJ4k0b.github.io/index.md

 * clever
 * opportunist

-> "You will always remember this as the day you almost caught Captain Jack Sparrow."
+> You will always remember this as the day you almost caught Captain Jack Sparrow.